Tatiana Calderón: Early career (2009–2014)

-She entered into discussions to compete in Indy Lights for the 2012 season but she declined due to her and her father's dislike of oval tracks.
+Calderón entered into discussions to compete in Indy Lights for the 2012 season but she declined due to her and her father's dislike of oval tracks.
 Around this time, Calderón began working with racer Andy Soucek to better her driving ability.
 That year, she raced the entire 2012 European F3 Open Championship with EmiliodeVillota Motorsport with team owner Emilio de Villota as her race engineer.
 Calderón finished the season with eight top-ten finishes for ninth in the championship and 56 points scored.
 In October, she drove the final two weekends of the 2012 Formula Renault 2.0 Alps Series for AV Formula, scoring no points to place 33rd in the standings.
 Two months later, Calderón flew to Colombia to enter the 6 Hours of Bogotá in a No. 91 Radical car that she shared with Juan Camilo Acosta, Juan Esteban García and Luis Carlos Martínez, finishing third overall and second in class.

-For the 2013 season, she joined Double R Racing for both the FIA Formula 3 European Championship and the British Formula 3 International Series.
+For the 2013 season, Calderón joined Double R Racing for both the FIA Formula 3 European Championship and the British Formula 3 International Series.
 Before that, Calderón entered the five-round, fifteen-race New Zealand-based Toyota Racing Series with ETEC Motorsport as the series' sole woman driver.
 That year, she became the first woman to stand on the overall podium in British Formula 3 history with a third-place finish at the Nürburgring round.
 She scored no points in the European series, in part because of tyre issues, and Double R Racing's inexperience competing in the championship.
 In July, Calderón finished 20th in the Masters of Formula 3 at Circuit Zandvoort.
 In late October, she tested an Auto GP car in a two-day test session at the Circuito de Jerez.
 She made a guest appearance for EmiliodeVillota Motorsport in the season-ending European F3 Open Championship round at the Circuit de Catalunya but was ineligible to score points.